rightson/shell-dev-env/README.md

 Introduction
 ===================

+`shell-dev-env` is a sample Linux Shell Configuration, it provides a intuitive architecture for deploying your bashrc, vimrc, and screerc.

-Welcome to enjoy and modify the Linux Shell Preset Configuration!
+Welcome to try this package and improve it!

 Shell Environment Configuration
 ===================